-- 24 The present action was commenced by an application lodged at the Registry of the Court of First Instance on 25 September 1995. - In its application, the applicant requested the Court to order, as a measure of organisation of procedure, that complete minutes, in French, of the hearing of 23 September 1993 be communicated to it. - 26 The case, which was originally assigned to the First Chamber, Extended Composition, was referred to the First Chamber by decision of the Court of First Instance of 4 December 1997, adopted pursuant to Articles 14 and 51 of the Rules of Procedure. - 27 On hearing the report of the Judge-Rapporteur, the Court of First Instance (First Chamber) decided that there was no need to order the measure of organisation of procedure proposed by the applicant.
-It also decided to open the oral procedure without any other measures of organisation or preliminary inquiry.
+24 The present action was commenced by an application lodged at the Registry of the Court of First Instance on 25 September 1995.

+- 25 In its application, the applicant requested the Court to adopt the following measures of organisation of procedure: - an order that the applicant's lawyer be granted access to the Commission's original documents concerning the administrative procedure; - in the alternative, an order that the Commission send all the documents concerning the administrative procedure to the Court of First Instance to enable factors tending to exonerate the applicant to be examined; - an order that a full record in German of the hearing of 23 September 1993 be sent to the applicant. - 26 The case, which was originally assigned to the First Chamber, Extended Composition, was referred to the First Chamber by decision of the Court of First Instance of 4 December 1997, adopted pursuant to Articles 14 and 51 of the Rules of Procedure. - 27 On hearing the report of the Judge-Rapporteur, the Court of First Instance (First Chamber) decided that there was no need to order the measure of organisation of procedure proposed by the applicant.
+It also decided to open the oral procedure without any other measures of organisation or preliminary inquiry. - The parties presented oral argument and replied to the oral questions of the Court at the hearing which took place on 13 January 1998.

-- The parties presented oral argument and replied to the oral questions of the Court at the hearing which took place on 13 January 1998. - 29 Following the assumption of duties by a new Member of the Court, the composition of the First Chamber was altered by a decision of the Court of First-Instance of 10 March 1998. - 30 Having regard to Article 33(2) of the Rules of Procedure, the Court of First Instance (First Chamber), in its new composition, ordered the reopening of the oral procedure by order of 13 March 1998, in accordance with Article 62 of the Rules of Procedure. - The parties did not appear at the hearing on 2 April 1998.
+- 29 Following the assumption of duties by a new member of the Court, the composition of the First Chamber was altered by a decision of the Court of First Instance of 10 March 1998. - 30 Having regard to Article 33(2) of the Rules of Procedure, the Court of First Instance (First Chamber), in its new composition, ordered the reopening of the oral procedure by order of 13 March 1998, in accordance with Article 62 of the Rules of Procedure. - 31 The parties did not appear at the hearing on 2 April 1998.
 Upon a proposal of the applicant, and after hearing the defendant, the Court authorised the parties to refer to their oral arguments of 13 January 1998, without a fresh hearing, and to lodge written versions of those arguments, which were registered at the Court Registry on 14 April 1998.